yourlabs/playlabs/README.rst

 configure your own sentry or kubernetes servers !

 DISCLAMER: maybe it even works for you, but that's far from garanteed so far.
+Most tasks have been put inside this repository without prior testing with the playlabs command or the playlabs inventory.
+I like to keep them there so I have them when I need them I fix them, those that are fixed work for me.

+A more extensive and user-friendly documentation is in the docs sub-directory of playlabs and online @ https://playlabs.rtfd.io thanks to RTFD :)

 Install playlabs
 ================